pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 	Admin:  CREATE, READ, UPDATE, DELETE, EXECUTE

-Following command will give permissions to create, read and update repositories to ``test-user``.
+The following command will give permissions to create, read and update repositories to ``test-user``.

 ::